2012 Boeing 727 crash experiment: Flight

 Several federal permits by the Mexican government were needed before the remote controlled flight and crash could be performed.
 In addition, the Mexican authorities stipulated that the aircraft had to be flown by humans during part of the flight, since it would be flying over a populated area.

-The flight was piloted by captain Jim Bob Slocum, then controlled remotely by Chip Shanle, a former United States Navy pilot who works at American Airlines.
+The flight was piloted by captain Jim Bob Slocum, then controlled remotely by Chip Shanle, a former United States Navy pilot who worked at American Airlines.

-The airplane took off from General Rodolfo Sánchez Taboada International Airport in Mexicali, with three flight crew and three support jumpers, as well as a number of crash dummies, and with a chase plane Cessna Skymaster following close behind.
+The airplane took off from Mexicali International Airport in Mexicali, with three flight crew and three support jumpers, as well as a number of crash dummies, and with a chase plane Cessna Skymaster following close behind.
 As the flight progressed towards the Sonoran Desert of Baja California in Mexico, its occupants parachuted to safety via the 727's ventral airstair.
 Slocum was the last one to leave the jet, three minutes before impact.
 Shanle then flew the jetliner by remote control, from the chase plane.

 The jetliner hit the ground at 140 mph, with a descent rate of 1500 ft/min.
 Upon impact, the Boeing 727 broke up into several sections, the main landing gear collapsing with the cockpit being torn off the fuselage.

 The zone of the crash had been cordoned off by security teams, as well as Mexican police and military, for the safety of the public.

 Aftermath

 The crash site received a full environmental cleanup and salvage operation, under the supervision of Mexican authorities.

-Most of the large sections of the plane that survived the crash – including the majority of the fuselage, as well as the detached cockpit and nose section – were moved to a field next to Federal Highway 5 south of Mexicali at 32°30′05″N 115°23′48″W, and were still there in May 2022.
+Most of the large sections of the plane that survived the crash – including the majority of the fuselage, as well as the detached cockpit and nose section – were moved to a field next to Federal Highway 5 south of Mexicali at 32°30′05″N 115°23′48″W, and were still there in December 2022.
+However, satellite imagery taken in 2024 show that the aircraft has been largely scrapped with only the bottom portion remaining.

 Study result

 The conclusion for this test was that, in a case like this, passengers at the front of an aircraft would be the ones most at risk in a crash.
 Passengers seated closer to the airplane's wings would have suffered serious but survivable injuries such as broken ankles.
-The test dummies near the tail section were largely intact; so any passengers there would have likely walked away without serious injury.
+The test dummies near the tail section were largely intact, so any passengers there would have likely walked away without serious injury.
 However, in other crashes, such as when the tail hits the ground first, as was the case with Asiana Airlines flight 214, in which a Boeing 777-200ER crashed short of the runway at San Francisco International Airport, the reverse might apply.
 The brace position was found to be protective against concussion and spinal injuries, but created additional loads on the legs that could result in fractured legs or ankles.
 Additionally, the aircraft's wiring and cosmetic panels were shown to have collapsed into the passenger compartment, creating debris hazards and obstacles to evacuation.